Move Quickly to Avoid Problems Based on the Statutes of Limitations

 When a person dies without a will, then the probate procedure is to file an application to declare heirship.
 Evidence is given in court to determine who the heirs are.

 Time limits for a declaration of heirship

-The current law says that there is no time limits to bring a suit to determine heirship.
-Before that law, there was a general four year limitation period.
+The current law says that there are no time limits to bring a suit to determine heirship.
+Before that law, there was a general four-year limitation period.
 But, the current law may only apply to estates where the decedent died on or after January 1, 2014.
 202.0025, 13-19-00154-CV.
-If the decedent died before that time, then the four year limitations rule may or may not apply.
+If the decedent died before that time, then the four-year limitations rule may or may not apply.
 An attorney will be able to advise you.